Piano, Strings, Brass, Woodwind, Birdsong.

 I ponder on the nature of what it is to dawn.
 My dawning is the period before I know, before I come to understand, before I come to love.
 It is my jewelled journey from dark to light.

-The music cover artwork follows, along with a pre-finalized draft:
+The music cover artwork follows, along with a full size extract and pre-finalized draft: